xuda1979/texas_holdem_ai_gatc/readme.md

 ## Contributing

 Contributions are welcome!
-Before submitting a pull request, ensure that the code passes the pre-commit hooks and the test suite:
+Before submitting a pull request, ensure that the code passes the pre-commit hooks and the test suite.
+Install the hooks once with `pre-commit install` and run the checks before committing:

 ```bash
 pre-commit run --files <changed_files>